OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 * absorbed = number of source nodes absorbed
 * conflict = number of inconsistent source nodes

-For possible discussion:

- * Number of taxa suppressed for supertree synthesis purposes: 696041

 ### Homonym analysis:

-8043 of them [from above].
-Compare 1440 in GBIF.
-Many of these are artifacts of the alignment method, especially the rule that says genera that do not share species are presumed disjoint.
+There are 8043 name-strings in the taxonomy for which there are multiple nodes.
+By comparison, there are only 1440 in GBIF.
+Many of the homonyms are artifacts of the alignment method, especially the rule that says genera that do not share species are presumed disjoint.

- * Could we classify the homonyms?  by taxon rank, proximity, etc.  and compare to GBIF / NCBI
-     * sibling, cousin, parent/child, within code, between codes
-     * how many inherited from source taxonomy, as opposed to created?
-     * could be created via separation taxonomy
-     * could be created via membership separation

-Following are the homonyms naming five or more nodes.

- * 5 Gordonia
- * 5 Haenkea
- * 5 Heringia
- * 5 Proboscidea
- * 5 Lobularia
- * 6 FamilyI
- * 7 Lampetia
- * 237 uncultured

-'FamilyI' and 'uncultured' refer to phylogenetically supported groups from SILVA for which the SILVA curators have not yet assigned more descriptive names.

-[why is 'not aligned' so much bigger than 'Number of taxon records'?]

-   * KC: do certain heuristics work better / worse for different types of problems?
-     [how would one assess this ?? what are examples of 'types of problems'?]

-_absorbed into larger taxon_: [should be described in methods section]

-_absorbed into larger taxon due to conflict_: [should be described in methods section]

-[example of absorption: ...?]

-[example of a conflict: Zygomycota (if:90405) is not included because ... paraphyletic w.r.t.
-Hibbett 2007.  get proof?  not a great example, ncbi/gbif would be better.]

-[Interesting?:  57 taxa that were unplaced in a higher priority source get placed by a lower priority source.]

 ## Evaluating the taxonomy relative to requirements